Creating a dataflow

 To create a dataflow, launch the Power BI service in a browser then select a workspace (dataflows are not available in my-workspace in the Power BI service) from the nav pane on the left, as shown in the following screen.
 You can also create a new workspace in which to create your new dataflow.

-- Create a dataflow using linked entities
+- Create a dataflow using linked tables

 - Create a dataflow using import/export